phiresky/masters-thesis/manuscript.md

 also scale to a larger number of categories of objects (aggregation groups).
 @Fig:sameseparate shows a schematic comparison between the two methods.

-In the other experiments we alwas use separate spaces. @Fig:ressameseparate shows the results of aggregating into a single space vs. into separate spaces for the multi-evader pursuit and assembly tasks.
-In the case of the multi-evader pursuit task same-space aggregation means that both the neighboring pursuers as well as all the evaders are aggregated into one space.
-For the assembly task, both the neighboring agents as well as the boxes are aggregated into one space.
+In the other experiments we always use separate spaces. @Fig:ressameseparate shows the results of aggregating into a single space vs. into separate spaces for the multi-evader pursuit and assembly tasks.
+In the case of the multi-evader pursuit task same-space aggregation means that both the neighboring pursuers and all the evaders are aggregated into one space.
+For the assembly task, both the neighboring agents and the boxes are aggregated into one space.
 The separate-space aggregation performs better in both tasks, with a higher margin in the multi-evader task.

 In summary, while the same-space aggregation is promising by in theory being able to scale to more complex environment, it performs worse for our tasks.
 This might be due to the fact that learning different encoder networks to output information into the same latent space is hard.
-An alternative explanation might be that our experiments only having few aggregation groups so the value of parameter sharing is low, or due to the lack of experiments with more different hyper-parameters.
+An alternative explanation might be that our experiments only having few aggregation groups, so the value of parameter sharing is low, or due to the lack of experiments with more different hyper-parameters.